muneeb30442/simple-obstacle-avoidance/README.md

-# simple-obstacle-avoidance
+# Simple Obstacle Avoidance Robot
-A simple wheeled robot in Webots that uses an RGB camera to avoid obstacles.
+This project uses an RGB camera to detect obstacles and avoid them using Python in Webots.